 Revenue from product sales is recognized upon shipment.
 Estimated returns and allowances and sales rebates are recorded as a reduction of revenue at the time of revenue recognition.
 In addition, the Company provides for the estimated cost of standard product warranties at the time of revenue recognition.
 The Company primarily uses a binding purchase order as evidence of its sales arrangements, and with respect to its service arrangements uses contractual agreements.
 The Company considers delivery to occur upon shipment, provided risks and rewards of ownership, including transfer of title have passed to the customer.
 At the point of sale, the Company assesses whether collection is reasonably assured.
-If the Company determines that collection is not reasonably assured, which is generally upon receipt of cash.
+If the Company determines that collection is not reasonably assured, the Company defers recognition of the revenue until collection becomes reasonably assured, which is generally upon receipt of cash.
 Where an estimate of the potential sales returns cannot be made, the recognition of revenue does not occur until the distributor has sold the product.
 Revenue from large format batteries provided to third parties under contracts is recognized as services are performed and as each milestone in the contract is achieved and accepted by the customer.
+Revenue from custom machine building is recognized based on the percentage of completion method of accounting for contracts.
+Under such contracts, revenue is recognized based on the ratio of total costs incurred to date to overall estimated costs.
+Provisions for estimated losses on contracts are recognized when identified.